-The sensitivity of NMR experiments is greatly increased by dynamic nuclear polarization (DNP),1 where the much larger static polarization that is available to electronic spins is transferred to nuclear spins (Atsarkin, 2011; Wenckebach, 2016).
+The sensitivity of NMR experiments is greatly increased by dynamic nuclear polarization (DNP), where the much larger static polarization that is available to electronic spins is transferred to nuclear spins (Wenckebach, 2016).
 For the transfer to take place, the electronic and nuclear spins should be able to flip simultaneously (Abragam and Goldman, 1978).
 Such concerted flips correspond to the zero-quantum (ZQ) and double-quantum (DQ) transitions of the electron-nucleus spin system, which are enabled by the inter-spin interactions.
-Among the four DNP mechanisms, namely the Overhauser effect (OE), the solid effect (SE), the cross effect, and thermal mixing, only the first two have been conclusively shown to be operative also in the liquid state where the spin-spin interactions change randomly in time due to the thermal motions of the molecules.
+Among the four DNP mechanisms, namely the Overhauser effect (OE), the solid effect (SE), the cross effect, and thermal mixing, only the first two are operative in the liquid state, where the spin-spin interactions change randomly in time due to the thermal motions of the molecules.

 In OE-DNP, the ZQ and DQ transitions are in fact possible because the dipole-dipole and contact interactions are modulated by the molecular motions.
-In SE-DNP, on the other hand, the ZQ and DQ transitions are driven directly by the microwave (mw)
+In SE-DNP, on the other hand, the ZQ and DQ transitions are driven directly by the microwave (mw) excitation, and the modulation of the dipolar interaction is detrimental because it constantly modifies the matching condition that the mw frequency should satisfy in order to resonantly drive these transitions.

-1 Abbreviations used in the text: continuous wave (cw), 1,2-dioleoyl-sn-glycero-3-phosphocholine (DOPC), double quantum (DQ), dynamic nuclear polarization (DNP), electron paramagnetic resonance (EPR), force-free hard sphere (FFHS), microwave (mw), nuclear magnetic resonance (NMR), Overhauser effect (OE), 1-palmitoyl-2-stearoyl-sn-glycero-3-phosphocholine (PSPC), solid effect (SE), stochastic Liouville equation (SLE), zero quantum (ZQ).
+&lt;sup>1 Abbreviations used in the text: continuous wave (cw), 1,2-dioleoyl-sn-glycero-3-phosphocholine (DOPC), double quantum (DQ), dynamic nuclear polarization (DNP), electron paramagnetic resonance (EPR), force-free hard sphere (FFHS), microwave (mw), nuclear magnetic resonance (NMR), Overhauser effect (OE), 1-palmitoyl-2-stearoyl-sn-glycero-3-phosphocholine (PSPC), solid effect (SE), stochastic Liouville equation (SLE), zero quantum (ZQ).